 Black men of good conscience may not like it but Ron O’Neal’s Youngblood Priest and his Superfly sensibilities fit the times.
 Black folks needed that kind of anti-hero.
 A dope dealer with social consciousness and an admirable heart.
 Youngblood represented a power and an independence that kept “the man” at bay no matter how hard he tried to hold him down.

 But why in the fuck do black people need this anti-hero now when we’ve had Barack Obama serve as president for eight years?
-Rallying behind a drug dealer to “fight the power” is stupid as hell when we have been the power ourselves for 8 of the last 9 years.
+Rallying behind a drug dealer to “fight the power” is stupid as hell when we have been the power ourselves for better part of the last decade.
 We have had black people at the top of every field worth discussing.
 In ’72 there had been no Barack, Oprah, Tiger or Tyra yet.
 There had been no Colin Powell or Condeleeza Rice.
 No Spike Lee or Bob Johnson.
 No Michael Jordan OR Vernon Jordan.
 We were outsiders then but we are consummate insiders now.

 Black people have greater economic opportunity today than at any other time in American history and these assholes want to retell a story revolving around some nigga who sells drugs supposedly out of necessity to create economic independence for his neighborhood?
 Get the fuck out of here.
 Since SuperFly came out, America has birthed entire INDUSTRIES that have created an entirely new generation of wealth and cultural influencers.
 We are as free to join the party as anybody else.
 Black people are not stuck in anybody’s ghetto anymore.
 People can move wherever they are willing to go.
 While making a lot of people rich, information technology and social media have also made the world a lot smaller for everybody.
 People can connect to places and experiences far beyond the lab-rat existence of living in some fucking projects somewhere.